Skip to main content

 Deep storage

 The Imply Helm chart includes a quickstart MinIO configuration that is not recommended for production.
 See the Druid Deep storage documentation to choose the best supported deep storage type for you.
+If you want to use the ARM architecture, you must use an external Deep storage type.

 To use an external deep storage provider, disable the default MinIO deployment in the deployments section of the values.yaml.
 For example: